Ghirardelli Square

-Ghirardelli Square is a landmark public square at the foot of Russian Hill and adjacent to the Aquatic Park Historic District in San Francisco.
+Ghirardelli Square (/ˌɡɪrərˈdɛli/ GHIRR-ər-DEL-ee) is a landmark public square at the foot of Russian Hill and adjacent to the Aquatic Park Historic District in San Francisco, California.
 It is often considered to be part of the tourist attractions at nearby Fisherman's Wharf.
 A portion of the area was listed on the National Register of Historic Places in 1982 as Pioneer Woolen Mills and D. Ghirardelli Company.

 The square once featured over 40 specialty shops and restaurants.
 Some of the original shops and restaurants still occupy the square.

 History

 In 1893, Domenico Ghirardelli purchased the entire city block in order to make it into the headquarters of the Ghirardelli Chocolate Company.
 In the early 1960s, the Ghirardelli Chocolate Company was bought by the Golden Grain Macaroni Company, which moved the headquarters off-site to San Leandro and put the square up for sale.